October Sky (band): First EP (2006–2007)

-Hell Isn't My Home (2008-2009)
+Hell Isn't My Home (2008–2009)

-October Sky signed a distribution deal with TRX Distribution in the summer of 2008, and officially released Hell Isn't My Home on September 2, 2008, online and in all Archambault music stores in Quebec and Ontario.
-The band put on album launch parties for the media on September 2 at Cafe Campus in Montreal and September 3 at The Rivoli in Toronto.
+October Sky signed a distribution deal with TRX Distribution in the summer of 2008 and officially released Hell Isn't My Home on September 2, 2008, both online and in all Archambault music stores in Quebec and Ontario.
+The band held album launch events for the media on September 2 at Café Campus in Montreal and on September 3 at The Rivoli in Toronto.

-In promotion of the album, the band set out on a cross-Canadian tour of 21 shows in 16 different cities from Sherbrooke, Quebec to Vancouver, BC from September 18 to October 31, 2008, having opened for Mobile a couple of times.
+To promote the album, the band embarked on a cross-Canada tour of 21 shows in 16 cities, ranging from Sherbrooke, Quebec, to Vancouver, British Columbia, between September 18 and October 31, 2008.
+During this period, they also opened for Mobile on several occasions.

-The album was well received by the media, receiving radio play on over 20 commercial radio stations across Canada.
-Their music video for "Hit the Ground" debuted at number 4, ahead of Madonna and Justin Timberlake, on MusiquePlus' "Plus sur commande," a television show playing the most requested music videos of the week.
-The music video was also playlisted on MuchLOUD.
-October Sky won three Toronto Exclusive Magazine Awards for their debut album Hell Isn't My Home.
+The album received positive media attention and gained radio play on more than 20 commercial radio stations across Canada.
+The music video for "Hit the Ground" debuted at number 4 on MusiquePlus's Plus sur commande, ranking ahead of artists such as Madonna and Justin Timberlake.
+The video was also added to the playlist of MuchLOUD.
+October Sky received three Toronto Exclusive Magazine Awards for the album Hell Isn't My Home.

-In the harsh Canadian winter of early 2009, October Sky was invited to play on two occasions in the Feerie des Glaces festival in Mont-Tremblant, Quebec, whereby they opened for classic rock veteran Michel Pagliaro.
+In early 2009, during the Canadian winter, October Sky was invited to perform twice at the Féerie des Glaces festival in Mont-Tremblant, Quebec, where they opened for classic rock artist Michel Pagliaro.

-Later that year, TRX Distribution was bought out by distribution company DEP under Universal Music Canada, and October Sky and Universal failed to reach an agreement to continue distributing Hell Isn't My Home.
+Later in 2009, TRX Distribution was acquired by distribution company DEP under Universal Music Canada.
+October Sky and Universal were unable to reach an agreement to continue distributing Hell Isn't My Home.

-October Sky then entered what they decided would be their last contest, called Global Battle of the Bands (GBOB), an international competition, as the name suggests.
-They won the Montreal regional finals in May, and moved on to play in the Canadian National Finals at the Envol and Macadam Festival in Quebec City, where they had the privilege of opening for Alexisonfire and Bad Religion.
-Their victory would bring them to London for the World Finals in 2010.
+The band then entered what they intended to be their final competition, the Global Battle of the Bands (GBOB), an international contest.
+They won the Montreal regional finals in May and advanced to the Canadian National Finals at the Envol and Macadam Festival in Quebec City, where they opened for Alexisonfire and Bad Religion.
+Their victory qualified them to compete in the World Finals in London in 2010.